nbtpj/C-language/K_means/README.md

 Hi
 this small project took me nearly a day to finish, so I think, personally, the algorithm I did use is not the best one.
 All I did is translating algorithm from google into C++ language.

+You can reuse these codes, I don't have any problem with this. hopefully they can help you

 Because I so lazy :(((, there is  still no update :(

 I will explain my code below ( just 2 function I think important) :